griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 # Creating the ShotGrid Tool

 ## Overview
-In this section we'll create our first ShotGrid Tool.
+In this section, we'll create our first ShotGrid Tool.
 It won't do much yet, just connect to ShotGrid and validate that it's got a valid connection by returning the session token.

 ## Authenticating with ShotGrid